automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 ### Configuration of the Remediation

 The AutoRemediation is disabled if you import the map.
-It will only be triggered if the configuration **dotheremediationviacli** or **dotheremediationviaobject** of the LaceworkConfig is configured with true.
+It will only be triggered if the configuration **dotheremediationviacli** or **dotheremediationviaobject** of the LaceworkConfig is configured with **true**.
 Before enabling this we recommend the following:

-1. Create a test S3 bucket that is violating the compliance rule for LW_S3_7
+1. Create a test S3 bucket that is violating the compliance rule for **LW_S3_7** via the CLI command described in the section ["How can i use the Map?"](https://github.com/automatecloud/lacework-kaholo-autoremediation/tree/main/maps/compliance/aws/LW_S3_7#how-can-i-use-this-map)
 2. Make sure that you put all the S3 buckets that should not be auto remediated into the bucketIgnoreList of the LaceworkConfig.
 3. To be even more sure we recommend to configure a suppression setting for the LW_S3_6 compliance check within the Lacework platform to ignore the S3 bucket.
 Otherwise the ignored Buckets will create additional Events and Alerts within Lacework.